ben-heil/texture_learning/README.md

 `dataset.py` contains utility functions for distorting images, and `dataset.ipynb` demonstrates their usage.

 `bagnet_train.ipynb`, `dummyclassifier.ipynb`, `five_layer_CNN_train.ipynb`, `resnet_train.ipynb`, `PCAlogistic-ProjectNB.ipynb`, and `vgg_train.ipynb` all train and evaluate their respective models.

+The `DeepImageSynthesis` directory contains code from Gatys et al. for use in texturizing images.